 All biting incidents must be reported regardless of how minor they may initially appear.
 This is true even if those involved do not wish to lodge an objection.

-If an exhibitor/competitor wishes to lodge an objection to a breach of Kennel Club regulation then a £35 objection fee is required.
+If an exhibitor/competitor wishes to lodge an objection to a breach of The Kennel Club regulations, then a £35 objection fee is required.

-There are three flow charts included in the front of the Incident Book to assist show managers with the completion of the Incident Book and to explain the Kennel Club procedures.
+There are three flow charts included in the front of the Incident Book to assist show managers with the completion of the book and to explain The Kennel Club's procedures.

-- The first is for a breach of Kennel Club Regulations, where £35 will be required, except for dog bite incidents.
+- The first is for a breach of The Kennel Club's regulations, where £35 will be required, except for dog bite incidents